David J. Johns_

 Johns has been featured as an influential politico and advocate by several publications and outlets, including TheRoot.com, NBC, EBONY and The Washington Post.
 Johns is a prominent strategist who offers commentary for several media outlets including BET, CNN, EducationPost, and TV One.

 David is currently pursuing his Ph.D. in sociology and education policy at Columbia University.
 Johns obtained a master’s degree in sociology and education policy at Teachers College, Columbia University, where he graduated summa cum laude while simultaneously teaching elementary school in New York City.
 He graduated with honors from Columbia University in 2004 with a triple major in English, creative writing, and African American studies.
 Johns was named to the Root100 in both 2013 and 2014, selected as a member of the Ebony Power 100 in 2015, and received an early career award from Columbia University, Teachers College in 2016.
 He has also served as an adjunct professor at American University.
+In 2021, Johns was named to the OUT100 list as a Policy Maker and Advocate.

 Download print-ready resolution images by clicking the thumbnails below.